 👉 Bottom Line: You will need oxygen to burn fat.

 Low carbohydrate metabolic context

-When the body’s sensors sense that blood glucose levels are rising, it produces a hormone called insulin.
+When the body’s sensors sense that blood glucose levels are rising, it produces insulin hormone.

 This hormone fulfills many bodily functions, but the ones that interest us the most are: